rbiswas4/SNIacatalogs/README.rst

 ----------------------------------------
 Current:
 -------
-- src/sncat.py : Instance catalog
 - src/snObject.py : SN Object which has a few more attributes beyond model, and methods to use catsim framework to obtain magnitudes after extinction.

 >>> python snObject.py
-   # should run and produce output light curves for a  SN at z = 1.0 (Look at
+   # should run and produce output light curves for a  SN at z = 0.3 in a file
+   # lc.dat.
    # time, u g r i z y su sg sr si sz sy
    # u g r i z are calculated using catsim
    # su sg sr si sz sy are calculated using SNCosmo

+- src/plotlc.py: plots the light curve output lc.dat comparing them between SNCosmo and the photutils mags.
+- src/sncat.py : Instance catalog of SN instantiated using the SNObject class in snObject.py drawing galaxy information from a galaxy catalog.

+>>> python sncat.py
+# produces instance catalogs for 10 days at an interval of a single day and writes them to disk in files called SNIaCat_i.txt.
+Each file has the properties of SN observed, and their magnitudes calculated using photUtils.
+This inlcudes MW extinction through CCM dust relations calculated at the ra, dec positions of the SN.

 Usage:
 -----